tomweston/latency/README.md

 # LΛTENCY

-## Overview

-Latency is a tool to measure the latency of messages published on the Ably Realtime Network.
+A tool to measure the latency of messages published on the Ably Realtime Network.
 It utilises a structure of commands, arguments & flags.
 It supports Fully POSIX-compliant flags (including short & long versions)

 ## Requirements